dfilatov/vow/README.md

     100);

 promiseWithTimeout1.fail(function(e) {
-    // promiseWithTimeout to be rejected after 50ms });
+    // promiseWithTimeout to be rejected in 50ms
+});

 promiseWithTimeout2.then(function(val) {